-The Company had inventories of RMB 7.6 billion as of December 31, 2020, which represented approximately 24.5% of the Company's total current assets.
+The Company had inventories of RMB 6.87 billion as of December 31, 2021, which represented approximately 20.9% of the Company's total current assets.
 Inventories are valued at cost or net realizable value.
 Write-downs are recorded when future estimated net realizable values are less than costs.
-Inventory write-downs are estimated based on significant management estimates and assumptions used to determine the write-down percentages that are applied to different aging and quality of the merchandizes within each product category.
-In determining the write-down percentages on inventories, the Company takes into considerations of factors such as the inventories' agings, historical trends, historical and forecasted demands, expected selling prices and future promotional events.
+Inventory write-downs are estimated based on significant management estimates and assumptions used to determine the write-down percentages that are applied to different aging and condition of the merchandizes within each product category.
+In determining the write-down percentages on inventories, the Company takes into considerations of factors such as the inventories' aging, historical trends, forecasted demands, expected selling prices and future promotional events.
 Changes in the write-down percentages could have a significant impact on the recorded balance of inventories in the consolidated financial statements.